I'm a professional tarot reader with 20 years of experience. For me, tarot is a fascinating system that reflects all human life.

 Each of these myths is debunked below.

 Here are 13 things you may not know about our favorite divination method.
 Bear in mind, kiddos, history is not a cemented, factual thing like those things we were taught in school.
 Like science, our perceptions change and are challenged constantly as more information comes to light.
 The developments in tarot I cover here could very well be modified as time passes.

 1. Tarot Did Not Inspire Playing Cards

-Playing cards were first developed in China, donkey’s years before tarot came on the scene.
-Playing cards were so adaptable they were culturally appropriated throughout Asia, the Middle east and Europe.
-Playing cards formed the basis for other decks and games.
+Playing cards were first developed in China in the 9th century, donkey’s years before tarot came on the scene in the 1430s.
+Playing cards were so adaptable that they were culturally appropriated throughout Asia, the Middle East, and Europe.
+Playing cards formed the basis for other decks and games, like tarot.

 2. The Romani Didn’t Invent Tarot

 Neither did the ancient Egyptians, Celts, pagans, or ancient society.
 The idea that the Romani brought tarot cards to the world is simply a romantic myth.

 Earliest evidence of tarot cards appears in Italy and France during the the 15th century.
 Playing cards had arrived in Italy approximately 100 years earlier.

 There is speculation that the French/Italian tarot was a development of Mamluk cards from Persia, which were a kind of playing card deck that were heavily decorated and used the suits coins, clubs, jugs, and swords.